 3. Think About Your Future

 Not everyone is comfortable taking out a personal loan to pay for their wedding.
+If you are and you are confident you will be able to pay it back, then you may want to click here.
 Here at Earnest, we wouldn’t recommend that anyone take out an unmanageable amount of debt, especially when starting a new life together.
-So consider what it is you want in your married lives.
+That being said, if you do have any outstanding debts, taking steps to regain your financial independence is crucial.
+Consequently, you might want to do some research into some of the different debt repayment methods out there.
+Not sure where to begin?
+Take a look at this debt consolidation calculator.
+Working out how much money you could save using debt relief or debt consolidation solutions is key to breaking free from your debts.
+Moreover, now is also an excellent time to pause and take stock of your saving and spending habits.
+This involves considering what exactly it is you want in your married lives.
 Do you spend your lunch hour on Zillow, searching for your future home?
 Are you keeping tabs on flights using Skiplagged as you plan your ideal honeymoon?
 Remember, a wedding is more than a party; it’s the start of a marriage and a life together.
 If you plan well for your wedding, you can save that personal loan for something big down the road: A down payment a house, a big renovation project, or that vacation you’ve been waiting years to take!

 Remember, there is no exact formula for planning a wedding.
 Be true to your current wishes and future plans, and your wedding will be exactly right for YOU (and your groom, of course)!